rakhimov/scram/doc/fta_mcs_algorithm.rst

 Proposed Improvements for this algorithm
 ----------------------------------------

-- Use of Binary Decision Diagrams for faster MCS detection.
+- Use of Binary Decision Trees or Diagrams for faster MCS detection.

 Other MCS Generation Algorithms